zhuyanheng/Phys39-teamR-X/docs/module_notes/module_01_evidence.md

 *Figure 6.
 Serial Plotter output containing only the 1000-reading averaged voltage measurements, $N = 1000$.*

-> **Evidence still required before submission:** Add one centered Serial Plotter
-> screenshot that shows the transition from a 100-point $N = 1$ block to a
-> 100-point $N = 1000$ block in the same plot.
-Keep the potentiometer fixed
-> throughout both blocks.

-The screenshots above are centered near 2.155 V, whereas the saved CSV data are centered near 2.507 V. They therefore should not be presented as evidence from one unchanged-potentiometer trial.
-The statistical comparison below is calculated from the linked CSV files.
-For a fully consistent final submission, the transition and $N = 1000$-only screenshots should be collected in the same trial as the submitted data.

 ### Statistical Comparison

 The mean voltage was calculated using: